-The Dumortier Model uses cloud ratio (CR) and Nebulosity index (NI) to indicate the clearness of the sky[17][4].
+The Dumortier Model uses cloud ratio (CR) and Nebulosity index (NI) to indicate the clearness of the sky[23][4].
 Solar elevation angle, air mass, and voltages calculated in Equation 12 and equation 13 are data, which can compute the model.
-Solar elevation angle and air mass determine the clear sky illuminance Id,cl , and the Rayleigh scattering coefficient Ar.
+Solar elevation angle and air mass determine the clear sky illuminance Idcl , and the Rayleigh scattering coefficient Ar.
 This gives CR and NI in equation 15 and equation 16 respectively.